 Indicator of Heat Wave (as defined by Indian Meteorological Department) Heat wave need not be considered till the maximum temperature of a station reaches at least 40°C for plains and at least 30°C for Hilly regions.
-When normal maximum temperature of a station is less than or equal to 40°C • Heat wave Departure from normal is 5°C to 6°C

-- Heat wave Departure from normal is 5°C to 6°C - Severe Heat wave Departure from normal is 7° or more
+When normal maximum temperature of a station is less than or equal to 40°C • Heat wave Departure from normal is 5°C to 6°C • Severe Heat wave Departure from normal is 7° or more When normal maximum temperature of a station is more than 40°C • Heat Wave Departure from normal is 4°C to 5°C • Severe Heat Wave Departure from normal is 6° or more When actual maximum temperature remains 45°C or more irrespective or normal maximum temperature, heat wave should be declared.